thomasoide/command_line_tutorial/README.md

 rmp/templates/rmp/*.html -- This is where all of the html templates are. accident_list.html has all of the comments I wrote to guide you guys if you forgot what everything does.

+## 6. When you're done working with the project

+Go back to your Terminal and type control + c to shutdown the local web server.
+Note: It's not the command key that you'd usually use to copy and paste stuff.

+Once you close down the web server, hit control + d to exit the virtual environment.

+You'll need to start the process over again from Step 1 to restart the server.